aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### Restarting the Kernel

-If your notebook becomes unresponsive, you can try to restart the kernel. (better highlight the restart kernel in the figure below)
+If your notebook becomes unresponsive, you can try to restart the kernel

 ![](./imgs/Kernel_list.002.png)